Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 Following, a brief analysis of the data aquired.
 The purpose of this analysis is merely to identify functionalities that could be formalized into _requirements_ and functionalities that could be postponed or discarded.

-First of all, the data aquired regarding personal informations about users showed pretty clear results.
+First of all, the data aquired regarding personal information about users showed pretty clear results.
 In particular:

 1. **95.1%** of interviewees do not have problems interacting with older/younger individuals.
 2. **97.6%** of interviewees do not have problems interacting with individuals of the opposite sex.
 3. **95.1%** of interviewees would feel safer if users were required to use their personal data.

-With this data, we can assume the sample did not discriminate any user based on personal informations (age, gender, etc.), provided that the user is clearly identified with common-use social technologies.
+With this data, we can assume the sample did not discriminate any user based on personal information (age, gender, etc.), provided that the user is clearly identified with common-use social technologies.
 Regarding the conjecture "_are female students less likely to work with male students?_", introduced previously in this document, a consideration is needed: although the fetched data is overwhelmingly in disagree with it, it is important to note that the sample consists of a particular subset of female professionals who are most accustomed to work with men.

-Considering the just presented analysis and the data collected in _Question 3_ of **STUDENTS QUESTIONS SECTION**, a few informations about the _Search Functionality_ can be made.
+Considering the just presented analysis and the data collected in _Question 3_ of **STUDENTS QUESTIONS SECTION**, a few information about the _Search Functionality_ can be made.
 First of all, there will not be any need for filtering by personal data, at most by Teacher's name, since the _Feedback Filter_ was one of the most appreciated filter parameters together with _Price Filter_ and _Distance Filter_.

 For other technological-side questions, a few considerations can be made:

 1. A Mobile App without the support of a Website is enough for **73.2%** of interviewees.
 2. **26.8%** of interviewees would straightly prefer online payment over offline payment, and only **12.9%** of them would prefer to be paid before the lesson.
-These two statistical informations render the PayPal integration a **non-priority**.
+These two statistical information render the PayPal integration a **non-priority**.
 3. **48.4%** of interviewees would appreciate Social Networks integration, and **35.5%** of them would be indifferent about it.
 It could be interesting to use this topic of conversation in the **Interview with a sample of students**.
 4. The majority of interviewees (**58.5%**) would prefer face-to-face lessons over online lessons; for this reason, the integration of VoIP systems could be postponed or discarded.
 5. The vast majority of interviewees, namely the **95.1%** of them, would like a Calendar integration.
 Without a doubt, this functionality will be formalized into a _requirement_.